NoroffFEU/agency.noroff.dev/README_Phoenix_Mariusz_QA.md

 ## Goal
 To create a fully functional and scalable frontend application that meets Noroff's requirements, supports detailed quality assurance, and uses CI/CD integration with GitHub Actions.

+This is a group project with a clear division of roles and responsibilities.
+Each team member has specific tasks, contributing to different aspects of development, quality assurance, and project management.
+This collaborative approach ensures that all parts of the application are thoroughly developed, tested, and aligned with best practices.

 ## Features
 - User-friendly homepage with content retrieved from Noroff Agency API.
 - Detailed product and service pages with responsive design.